Kacza94/mini-cheesboard_exercise/README.md

 # mini-chessboard_exercise

-Exercise with display (inline-block, absolute) and float.
+An exercise with display (inline-block, absolute) and float.